sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xterm-resize</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Set environment and terminal settings to current window size
+Short desc    : Set environment and terminal settings to current window size
 URL          : https://invisible-island.net/xterm
-Лицензия     : MIT
+License      : MIT
-Описание     : Prints a shell command for setting the appropriate environment variables to
+Descript     : Prints a shell command for setting the appropriate environment variables to
              : indicate the current size of the window from which the command is run.
 ```